Truck Accidents

-Over 100 Years of Collective Experience On Your Side.
+Truck Accidents Over 100 Years of Collective Experience

 Did you know that a person is injured or killed in a truck accident every 16 minutes?
 Few things are more terrifying than being involved in a collision with a semi-truck or commercial motor vehicle (CMV).
-These massive big rigs can weigh anywhere from 20 to 30 times more than the average passenger car vehicle, putting other drivers at far greater risks of serious injury during an accident.
+These massive big rigs can weigh anywhere from 20 to 30 times more than the average passenger car vehicle, putting other drivers at far greater risk of serious injury during an accident.

 When you consider that over half of all large truck crashes involve a tractor-trailer colliding with another type of car, it’s little wonder that thousands of people are killed and injured in truck accidents every year.